-Throughout the coronavirus pandemic, we have campaigned for the UK Government to do more to keep people with diabetes out of harm's way.
+Throughout the coronavirus pandemic, we have been influencing government to do more to keep people with diabetes out of harm's way.

-Since the start of the pandemic we have been calling on government to ensure that guidance and support for people with diabetes is clear, consistent and specific to the needs of the individual.
+Since the start of the pandemic, we have been calling on the UK government to ensure that guidance and support for people with diabetes is clear, consistent and specific to the needs of the individual.

-As lockdown measures ease, we'll keep campaigning for the government to ensure diabetes is at the front and centre of their plans over the coming months and years.
-You experiences will help us demonstrate to MPs, Ministers and UK Government officials that diabetes should be a key priority for our healthcare system.
+We'll keep campaigning for the government to ensure diabetes is at the front and centre of their plans over the coming months and years.
+You experiences will help us demonstrate to MPs, Ministers and UK government officials that diabetes should be a key priority for our healthcare system.

 There'll be plenty of opportunities for you to help us keep up the pressure on the government to take action, and your support will make sure diabetes care is taken seriously.